 We are familiar with the concept that a static charge produces an electric field around itself.
 The electric field can pull other charges.
 The same phenomenon can happen inside the semiconductor.
 The electric field inside the semiconductor channel can attract charges and control the path of conduction inside the channel.

-FET Construction
+FET Transistor Construction

 The construction of n-channel JFET has three terminals and two junctions.
 The major portion of the structure consists of n-type material for n-channel JFET.
-The two P-type materials are deposited on both sides of the n-channel that form two PN junctions.
+The two P-type materials are deposited on both sides of the n-channel forming two PN junctions.
 Where the deposition is made, the n-channel area for conduction reduces.
 Both sides of the n-channel are connected to the electrodes.
 One terminal is the drain and another terminal is the source.
 Where both P-type materials are connected to the gate terminal.
 The gate terminal is the controlling terminal of the source to drain the current.

-How Does a FET Work?
+How does a FET Transistor Work?

 Let’s discuss the FET working for different cases of gate and source-drain input.
 Consider the following cases.